jackiehjm/stx-docs/doc/source/system_configuration/index-sysconf-d511820651f0.rst

 .. os-begin

-|prod-os| is installed and managed as an Armada application.
+|prod-os| is installed and managed as an FluxCD application.

-Armada Applications are a set of one or more interdependent Application Helm charts.
+FluxCD applications are a set of one or more interdependent Application Helm charts.
 In the case of |prod|, there is generally a Helm chart for every OpenStack service.